Can I Claim My Boyfriend or Girlfriend as a Dependent on My Tax Return?

 Your max tax refund is guaranteed.

-If you and your significant other are living together without being married, you probably share many expenses, and one of you may even be financially supporting the other.
+If you and your significant other are living together without being married, you probably share many expenses.
+One of you may even be financially supporting the other.
 In such a scenario, you may wonder if you can claim your girlfriend or boyfriend as a dependent on your tax return to take advantage of any tax benefits.

 Claiming a dependent on your taxes can lower your taxable income, but does your significant other count as a dependent?
 Here are the facts on how you could claim a domestic partner on your tax return according to the IRS dependent rules.